-Morgan Y. Liu is a cultural anthropologist studying the globalization of economic elites in Central Asia, Muslims in former Communist countries, informal social networks as formations of power in Central Asian societies, emergent complexity of interactions between corporation/state/and non-state actors, urban space, and Islamic ideas of social justice.
-His broadest interests concern how Central Asians make sense of and act on their society’s structural problems.
-This includes turning an ethnographic lens onto the connections between Central Asia, Turkey, Russia, and China.
+Morgan Y. Liu is a cultural anthropologist studying the globalization of financial and economic elites in Central Eurasia; Islamic ideas of social justice in former socialist states; the agency and emergent complexity of informal social networks, corporations, states, and non-state actors.
+His broadest interests concern how Central Eurasians make sense of and act on their society’s structural problems.
+This includes turning an ethnographic lens onto the dependencies between elites in Central Asia, Turkey, Russia, and China.

-He is an Associate Professor in Anthropology and Near Eastern Languages and Cultures, The Ohio State University.
-He is also Affiliated Faculty (advising M.A. and Ph.D. students) in these units:
+He is Chair of Near Eastern & South Asian Languages & Cultures, and Associate Professor in Anthropology, The Ohio State University.
+He is also Affiliated Faculty (advising M.A. and Ph.D. students) at: